webplatform/docs-wpd/Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration/index.md

 {{:WPD:Infrastructure/architecture}}
 = Maintaining Varnish/Fastly configuration =

+The following summarizes how to manage our Varnish caching service served by our friends at [https://fastly.com Fastly].
+Note that the documentation describes how Varnish works but also how to manage Fastly very own Varnish cluster so we don’t have to.

+== Abastract ==

 If your system uses cookies, which is most of the time the case, Varnish does not caches.
 The configuration MUST to be adjusted to each site specifics.
 Details such as a web application sending HTTP headers such as Cache-Control, Set-Cookie, Cookie can still prevent caching to happen.

 This page is about keeping notes on current Varnish configuration files and notes to help maintaining an appropriate caching strategy.